-Other companies, including small and medium-sized entities (SMEs) with listed securities on an EU-regulated market, will follow in a phased application.
+Other companies, including SMEs with listed securities on an EU-regulated market, will follow in a phased application.
 An ultimate non-EU parent company under the non-EU parent scoping will need to apply the applicable ESRS for financial years starting on or after January 1, 2028 (reporting in 2029).